auraphp/Aura.Signal/README.md

 Introduction
 ============

-The Aura Signal package is a SignalSlots implementation for PHP 5.3+.
-It allows you to invoke handlers whenever a class or object sends a signal to the signal manager (a.k.a. "hooks").
+The Aura Signal package is a SignalSlots / EventHandler implementation for PHP 5.3+.
+It allows you to invoke handlers ("slots" or "hooks") whenever a class or object sends a signal (or "event") to the signal manager.

 Basic Usage
 ===========